A 2-Week Self-Drive Guide to France:

 **Return the rental car before heading to Paris, and take the train in.

-9. One night in Paris (I’m sure this upsets many of you haha…oneee night only?!): Stay at the Hôtel du Champ de Mars (wonderful location).
+Because we stayed at the airport hotel on our very last night, we dropped our luggage off at the hotel (after returning our rental car) before catching the train into Paris, packing only in a backpack for our night in Paris. - One night in Paris (I’m sure this upsets many of you haha…oneee night only?!): Stay at the Hôtel du Champ de Mars (wonderful location).
 Because my mom has been to Paris many times, and I’ve spent time there on a previous trip, we decided to keep the visit short this time, since there were so many new places that we had to see.

 — Purchase a metro pass (works for the metro and buses) and hop on one of the comfortable, clean buses to take in the city views (much better than being underground)